DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-05-19-The-Forest-We-Forgot.md

 The forests are waiting for that voice.
 And so, I suspect, are our patients.

-*Dr. Aakash Kembhavi is Principal, Jain AGM Ayurvedic Medical College &amp; Hospital, Varur; Director of PG Studies, SJG Ayurvedic Medical College, Koppal; PhD Guide, RGUHS; Chief Editor, International Journal of Ayurveda; and Director, Astanga Wellness Pvt.
+*Dr. Aakash Kembhavi is a PhD Guide, RGUHS; Chief Editor, International Journal of Ayurveda; and Director, Astanga Wellness Pvt.
 Ltd. He writes at drkembhavi-s.github.io under the banner "Ayurveda Unfiltered."*

 *[Transparency note: Data research and structural framework for this article were developed with the assistance of Claude (Anthropic AI).
 All analysis, editorial positions, and clinical perspectives are the author's own.]*